EcoFireGit/ecofire_prototype/documentation.md

 ## Calendar Integration

 ### Overview
-The Calendar Integration feature lets users integration their personal calendars in Prioriwise.
+The Calendar Integration feature lets users integrate their personal calendars in Prioriwise.
 Users authorize and provide access to their calendars in Google account.
 It also creates a Prioriwise calendar in their google account.

 ### Key Components
 Google Calendar configuration in Google Cloud console.